jhayslett/sg-tools/short-scripts/store-code-validation.md

 #####Last Updated: 01/14/2016
 ___
 ####Purpose
 To validate a text input field that needs to contain 3 letters, any combination, along with 1 optional w at the end.
-This code also needs to be all uppercase letters.
+This value also needs to be all uppercase letters.

 ####Thought Process